-Infusions in the home rarely cause severe allergic reactions.
-However, many home nurses and care providers keep an Epipen around, just in case.
-Epipens contain epinephrine, strong medicine that stops allergic reactions.
-You can give yourself a shot while you're on your way to the emergency room.
+Acute anaphylactic or anaphylactoid reactions may occur.
+Many home nurses and care providers keep an EpiPen around, just in case.
+EpiPens contain epinephrine, a strong medicine that stops allergic reactions.
+Have epinephrine and/or other appropriate supportive therapy available.

-In summary, Alphas find that the benefit of slowing emphysema progression outweighs the burden of infusions and side effects.
+In summary, Alphas find that the benefit of potentially slowing emphysema progression outweighs the burden of infusions and side effects.